 Supervised service learning leadership on a project with an agency or aligned with a service organization as approved by the director of the Institute for Leadership Development.
 Prerequisites: junior or senior status and permission of leadership advisor.
-Students will submit a written request to the director at least two weeks in advance of the term in which study is to be projects, guided readings, creative endeavors or achievement of specific skills.
+Students will submit a written request to the director at least two weeks in advance of the term in which study is to be undertaken.

+LDR 4493-94 Guided Independent Study (1 to 3 credit hours) Supervised study through field or laboratory projects, guided readings, creative endeavors or achievement of specific skills.
 Prerequisites: junior or senior status, permission of leadership advisor.
 A written request must be submitted to the instructor at least two weeks in advance of the term in which study is to be undertaken.
 May not be used to repeat a course in which a grade of D or below has been earned.